Symmetry and Dirac points in graphene spectrum: Formulation of results

 In the figure, one can see two \emph{conical points} where the lowest two sheets of the dispersion relation touch.
 In terms of $\vec{k}$ coordinates, they touch at $\pm\vec{k}^*$, where

-The second and third sheets also touch, at the point $\vec{0} = (0,0)$; at the point of contact both surfaces are locally flat.
+The middle and the top sheets also touch, at the point $\vec{0} = (0,0)$; at the point of contact both surfaces are locally flat.
 We will show that these features are typical: conical singularities at the point $\vec{k}^*$ and flat contact at the point $\vec{0}$.

+We start with formulating the following well-known result, summarizing the effects the different symmetries of $H$ have on the structure of the dispersion relation.